skurdekar/ReservationSystem/README.md

 Once run, the application will prompt you with an input prompt for entering commands to process the reservation

-2018-01-19 00:58:16 INFO  TicketServiceImpl: - Created TicketService numSeats: 100, rows: 10, hold timeout(s): 30
+`2018-01-19 00:58:16 INFO  TicketServiceImpl: - Created TicketService numSeats: 100, rows: 10, hold timeout(s): 30
-Enter Command( hold [numseats email], reserve [holdId email], available, print, end ):
+Enter Command( hold [numseats email], reserve [holdId email], available, print, end ): `

+Valid commands are **hold, reserve, available, print and end with their respective options as specified above

 The application implements logging using the log4j library.
 The log configuration is available in log4j.properties file in resources directory.